limine-bootloader/limine/PROTOCOL.md

     uint64_t limine_requests_end_marker[2] = { 0xadc0e0531bb10d03, 0x9572709f31764c62 };
 ```

-The requests delimiters are *a hint*.
+For base revisions 0 and 1, the requests delimiters are *hints*.
 The bootloader can still search for
-requests and base revision tags outside the delimited area if it doesn't support the hint.
+requests and base revision tags outside the delimited area if it doesn't support the hints.

+Base revision 2's sole difference compared to base revision 1 is that support for
+request delimiters has to be provided and the delimiters must be honoured, if present,
+rather than them just being a hint.

 ## Limine Requests Section